-Is HS3 all it’s cracked up to be?
-Lee Wagstaff of Thornton and Lowe finds out
+Is HS3 everything it’s cracked up to be?
+Thornton and Lowe’s Lee Wagstaff discovers

-The future is set to be a bright one for the construction and engineering industries as it could vastly benefit from the development of HS3, a new high-speed rail link joining Northern cities.
+The construction and engineering industries are set to benefit greatly from the development of HS3, a new high-speed rail link connecting Northern cities.

-As part of the government’s long-term economic plan for the North, the HS3 line will cut travelling time almost in half, allowing commuters to travel between Leeds and Manchester in around 26 minutes, a reduction from the current time of around 55 minutes.
-The accelerated transport link could create a wealth of opportunities across the region, aiming to position the North as a powerhouse which will significantly boost the entire UK economy.
+The HS3 line, which is part of the government’s long-term economic plan for the North, will cut travel time nearly in half, allowing commuters to travel between Leeds and Manchester in around 26 minutes, down from the current time of around 55 minutes.
+The accelerated transportation link has the potential to create a plethora of opportunities throughout the region, with the goal of positioning the North as a powerhouse that will significantly boost the overall UK economy.

-Speaking last year shortly after the government officially backed the HS3 plans, Transport secretary, Patrick Mcloughlin, said: “Our Northern cities are on the brink of an economic transformation and today’s report underlines how we can secure this by bringing those cities together to maximise the benefits of good transport links.”
+Patrick Mcloughlin, Transport Secretary, said last year, shortly after the government officially backed the HS3 plans, “Our Northern cities are on the verge of an economic transformation, and today’s report underlines how we can secure this by bringing those cities together to maximise the benefits of good transport links.”

-Chancellor George Osborne also added that: “On the back of new transport infrastructure, science investment and civic leadership, we are well on our way to turning the Northern Powerhouse into reality.”
+“On the back of new transport infrastructure, science investment, and civic leadership, we are well on our way to turning the Northern Powerhouse into reality,” said Chancellor George Osborne.

-Of course, the plans are very much in their infancy and the controversial HS2 project – which will link the North and South – hasn’t even started yet.
-So, how will high-speed rail benefit the entire UK economy?
+Of course, the plans are still in their early stages, and the contentious HS2 project, which will connect the North and South, has yet to begin.
+So, how will high-speed rail benefit the UK economy as a whole?

-In recent years, Northern cities have been carving out a reputation for themselves as industry leaders in digital and technological expertise.
+Northern cities have established a reputation as industry leaders in digital and technological expertise in recent years.

-TechNorth, a major Northern Futures project released last year, was set up to co-ordinate the existing digital and tech capabilities of Manchester, Leeds, Sheffield, Liverpool and the North East (Newcastle, Sunderland and the Tees Valley) tech economy.
-TechNorth aims to shine the spotlight on these cities, but needs support from large inward investors.
+TechNorth, a major Northern Futures project launched last year, was established to coordinate the existing digital and tech capabilities of the tech economies of Manchester, Leeds, Sheffield, Liverpool, and the North East (Newcastle, Sunderland, and the Tees Valley).
+TechNorth aims to shine a light on these cities, but it requires the support of large inward investors.

-Large inward investments could have a significant impact for many of the smaller businesses operating in the North, creating thousands of new job opportunities.
-The introduction of new businesses will increase the demand for greater construction projects, including new buildings and offices.
-The addition of MediaCityUK in Salford created huge growth opportunities for Manchester, the TechNorth initiative hopes to inspire a similar influx of new opportunities within every Northern region.
+Large inward investments could have a significant impact on many of the North’s smaller businesses, creating thousands of new job opportunities.
+The establishment of new businesses will increase demand for larger construction projects, such as new buildings and offices.
+The addition of MediaCityUK in Salford created enormous growth opportunities for Manchester, and the TechNorth initiative hopes to inspire a similar influx of new opportunities throughout the Northern regions.

-The added support from inward investors will see businesses flourish, therefore creating greater opportunities for growth.
-New growth and a growing population in certain areas will stimulate the demand for more housing and an increase in service-driven spaces such as bars and restaurants.
+Businesses will thrive as a result of the additional support from inward investors, creating more opportunities for growth.
+New growth and a growing population in certain areas will drive demand for more housing as well as an increase in service-oriented spaces such as bars and restaurants.

-The construction industry will boom to meet the changing circumstances, for the first time in years there will not only be the demand for new projects to commence but the HS3 rail link will make it easier for companies to recruit employees for new jobs, and therefore fill the gaps that ongoing skills shortages are creating.
+To meet the changing circumstances, the construction industry will boom; for the first time in years, there will not only be a demand for new projects to begin, but the HS3 rail link will make it easier for companies to recruit employees for new jobs, filling the gaps that ongoing skills shortages are creating.

-Chief secretary to the Treasury, Danny Alexander, said: “As I said when I launched the National Infrastructure Plan, excellent infrastructure is essential if we are to build a stronger economy and fairer society.
-And to deliver world class infrastructure requires that as a nation, we ‘think big’.”
+Danny Alexander, Chief Secretary to the Treasury, stated, “As I stated when I launched the National Infrastructure Plan, excellent infrastructure is critical if we are to build a stronger economy and a fairer society.”
+And delivering world-class infrastructure necessitates that we, as a nation, “think big.”

-Innovative and exciting construction projects will further encourage outsiders from other areas to come to the North and circulate their wealth.
+Innovative and exciting construction projects will encourage more outsiders from other areas to come to the North and spread their wealth.

-A report published by the Recruitment & Employment Confederation claimed that the labour market is becoming highly competitive as the shortage of skilled workers increases.
-Employers are already having to increase their salary offerings in order to attract candidates with engineering, construction and technology backgrounds to join their workforce.
+According to a report published by the Recruitment & Employment Confederation, the labour market is becoming increasingly competitive as the shortage of skilled workers grows.
+Employers are already having to raise their pay packages in order to attract candidates with engineering, construction, and technology backgrounds.

-However, candidates aren’t only interested in an increasing salary, due to the labour shortage workers can afford to be particular about certain aspects of their job, choosing those in desirable locations, with better hours and easier commutes.
-In the past, skilled workers from across the country would be reluctant to consider jobs in the North, due to the longer commute, but the HS3 rail link could really bridge the gap between further parts of the country.
+Skilled workers from across the country were previously hesitant to consider jobs in the North due to the longer commute, but the HS3 rail link could truly bridge the gap between further parts of the country.

-A lucrative new project funded by inward investors is the dream of many a construction company.
-As current plans for the HS3 are set to commence over the next decade, construction companies hoping for a piece of the pie will have to tender their bids fast to be in with a chance of securing such a valuable contract.
+Many construction companies dream of a lucrative new project funded by inward investors.
+As current plans for the HS3 are set to begin over the next decade, construction firms hoping for a piece of the pie will need to tender their bids quickly in order to be in with a chance of securing such a valuable contract.